Trends

 Last weekend was “Doors Open” in Ottawa, a yearly event during which a number of places open their doors to the public.
 Not only admission is free, but you get the chance to peek into a number of interesting places which are not usually open to the general public.
-Being my usual curious self, I decided to go visit the Ottawa Paramedic Headquarter in Walkley.
+Being my usual curious self, I decided to go visit the Ottawa Paramedic Headquarters in Walkley.

 As much as I like architecture and old buildings, which is what a lot of people come to see during this event, I was more interested in getting an insider peek into the day of the paramedics.
-Like most people, I occasionally see them racing on the freeway, or I hear the sound of the ambulance siren in the distance and know something is going on — that’s about it.
+Like most people, I occasionally see them racing on the freeway, or I hear the sound of the ambulance siren in the distance and know something is going on—that’s about it.

-The paramedic headquarter was built in 2005.
+The paramedic headquarters was built in 2005.
 This is where all the staff reports before being dispatched.
 A huge indoors garage is home to what seemed dozens of vehicles, from bicycles (to access crowded places easily) to huge trailers which carry tons of supplies in case of a major emergency.

 Several rooms stock the supplies: stretchers and little bags, full of drugs and medical supplies.
 They are all checked daily and repackaged as needed, and then sealed.
 The building also has a cleaning station for vehicles, which are all disinfected and checked for damages before being parked again.

-Everything looked so organized and “under control” — I actually found that very comforting.
+Everything looked so organized and “under control”—I actually found that very comforting.
 And the paramedics seemed to be a dedicated team!

 Ottawa Paramedic Service